 The couple completely stripped out the rooms, including steaming 1960s wallpaper from all of the surfaces, ripping up the pink carpet, removing the fireplace and sanding the walls.

-Rian, who is currently on furlough from his job as a pilot, used YouTube to teach himself how to do the plumbing for the kitchen and reposition all of the radiators.
+While on furlough from his job as a pilot, Rian used YouTube to teach himself how to do the plumbing for the kitchen and reposition all of the radiators.
 ‘It was tough at times but luckily the only thing we disagreed on was whether to keep the 1960s arch between the two rooms,’ he says.
-‘I wanted to get rid of it but I actually really like it now…not that I’d admit I was wrong!’
+‘I wanted to get rid of it but I actually really like it now...not that I’d admit I was wrong!’

 A builder, who is a family friend, changed the window openings, added a side door and moved the entrance to the room so that you can see out to the garden as soon as you walk into the house.